New York State Thruway: Other components

-The New York State Thruway system also consists of three other components: the New England Thruway, the Cross-Westchester Expressway, and the Niagara Thruway.
+The New York State Thruway system also consists of three other components: the New England Thruway, the Cross Westchester Expressway, and the Niagara Thruway.
 The New England Thruway (NET) is a 15.01 mi section of Interstate 95 under the operation and maintenance of the New York State Thruway Authority.
 It begins at the Pelham Parkway interchange (exit 8) in the Co-op City section of the Bronx and continues northeastward into Westchester County to the Connecticut state line, where it connects to the Connecticut Turnpike.
-The Cross-Westchester Expressway, part of I-287, begins at I-87 exit 8 in Elmsford, where I-287 splits from the Thruway mainline, and travels east across Westchester County to I-95, with connections to both the New England Thruway and the Connecticut Turnpike at exit 12 in Rye.
+The Cross Westchester Expressway, part of I-287, begins at I-87 exit 8 in Elmsford, where I-287 splits from the Thruway mainline, and travels east across Westchester County to I-95, with connections to both the New England Thruway and the Connecticut Turnpike at exit 12 in Rye.
 The Niagara Thruway comprises the first 21.24 mi of I-190 from I-90 in Buffalo to NY 384 in Niagara Falls.

 History

-Origins and construction

 A toll superhighway connecting the major cities of the state of New York that would become part of a larger nationwide highway network was proposed as early as 1949.
 The following year, the New York State Legislature passed the Thruway Authority Act creating the New York State Thruway Authority (NYSTA), an independent public corporation, which would build and manage the Thruway.
 The project was to be financed through toll revenue bonds and self-liquidating by receipt of tolls, rents, concessions, and other income.
 The act also stipulated NYSTA adopt a hybrid system of tolls, with barrier tolls collected in urban areas, and long-distance tickets issued in rural areas.